 Visitors who are looking for hotels with 5-star amenities will not find them in Masca.
 A small village with only over a hundred in population, what Masca offers is a homey accommodation.
 This one and only holiday rental in the village never fails to make visitors feel as if they are locals instead of tourists.

 Casa Rural Morrocatana

 Casa Rural Morrocatana boasts one of the best-rated locations in Masca.
 It’s lovely sun terrace, as well as the balconies in some of the units, provide unrivaled views of the sea and the surrounding landscape.
 Bike hire is available on the property, and the area is popular for golfing.
 Also, Casa Rural Morrocatana features free WiFi throughout the property as well as free private parking.
+Book Now!

 Considering the small size of the village, there is a limited number of restaurants and cafes to choose from.
 Even so, guests find themselves more than satisfied with the delicious traditional cuisines served at each bistro.

 Perched at the head of the Masca ravine, lush greenery surrounds this bar and restaurant.
 La Piedra offers Canarian cuisines from breakfast until dinner.
 It also has a nice outdoor seating where guests can savor their delicious food while enjoying the terrific views.

 Anyone who’s ever dined in El Guanche could agree that more than the food, this well-loved restaurant offers an experience.
 Visitors find themselves engorged in the dishes that describe the true culinary tradition of the island.
 Fabulous food, splendid views, and fantastic service await at this delightful hole in the wall.

 With a terrace that offers unobstructed views of the ravine and the ocean, Chez Arlette is one of the well-regarded restaurants in Masca.
 The outdoor seating is superb, with lovely flowers and palm trees surrounding guests as they take delight in their delicious local lunch.